Takakusu Junjiro

-Takakusu Junjirō (高楠 順次郎), who often published as J. Takakusu, was a Japanese academic, an advocate for expanding higher education opportunities, and an internationally known Buddhist scholar.
-He was an active Esperantist.
+Takakusu Junjirō (高楠 順次郎), who often published as J. Takakusu, was a Buddhist Studies scholar and Sanskritist who is known internationally for leading the work to compile and edit the Taishō Shinshū Daizōkyō, a modern edition of the Chinese Buddhist Canon that was highly influential on Buddhist studies and remains in use by scholars today.
+An advocate for the expansion of higher education, Takakusu founded a Buddhist girl's school in 1924, which eventually became Musashino University.

+Takakusu was also an active Esperantist.

 Early life

 Takakusu was born in Yahata in Hiroshima Prefecture, adopted by the Takakusu family of Kobe, and sent to England to study Sanskrit at Oxford University (1890).
 After receiving his doctorate, he continued his studies in France and Germany.